 Over the past year, due to Covid, many corporate companies have adopted hybrid/remote working models.
 Despite some of the challenges of working remotely, a survey by Future Forum found that only 3% of Black knowledge workers want to return to the office full time, compared to 21% of their white colleagues.
-Black knowledge workers also reported a 50% boost in their sense of belonging at work and a 64% increase in their ability to manage stress once they started working from home, compared to being in a workplace most of the time.
+Black knowledge workers also reported a 50% boost in their sense of belonging at work and a 64% increase in their ability to manage stress once they started working from home.
 This is not surprising given that generally, office culture has been unwelcoming of Black employees and constantly reinforces our ‘outsider’ status.

 A report from Savanta’s Diversity and Inclusion team revealed that almost half of Black employees have left a job due to the lack of diversity and according to a report by Henley Business School, Black employees are twice as likely to face racism in their work environments compared to other ethnic groups.
 Working remotely has provided us with a much-needed break from the daily in-person microaggressions and gaslighting that take a mental toll and negatively impact our well-being.

 For the first time in ages, we have the freedom to just be; without constantly being reminded directly or indirectly that we don’t belong and also without needing to alter ourselves or to fit in with our predominantly non-Black colleagues.
 However despite the perceived benefits of working remotely, many of the challenges Black employees faced whilst working in the office have unfortunately evolved and transitioned into the virtual world.